epixa/epixa.com-source/_posts/2012-04-30-common-cryptic-php-errors.markdown

 When this happens, you do not really have many options other than hunting down the destructors in all of your objects to see which one may fail.
 May I suggest: ```grep --color -rn "n __destruct"``` to help hunt down the issue in a linux terminal.

+**Edit 2012-05-01:** Larry Garfield has [pointed out](http://epixa.com/2012/04/common-cryptic-php-errors.html#comment-514728799) that exceptions being thrown from inside a destructor is not the only way this error can be triggered.
+The error is actually triggered any time an exception is thrown outside of the "normal" flow of a the program.
+Another place that this could occur, for example, is when an exception is thrown from inside another exception.
+Thanks Larry!

 You can save yourself a whole lot of frustration in the future if you keep these three error messages in the back of your mind.